 One year as a Social Service Specialist 2.

-A Master's degree in social services, human services, behavioral sciences, criminal law/justice or an allied field and two years of paid social service experience equivalent to a Social Service Specialist 2.
+A Master's degree in social services, human services, behavioral sciences, criminal law/justice or an allied field and one years of paid social service experience equivalent to a Social Service Specialist 2.

-A Bachelor's degree in social services, human services, behavioral sciences, criminal law/justice or an allied field, and three years of paid social service experience performing functions equivalent to a Social Service Specialist 2.
+A Bachelor's degree in social services, human services, behavioral sciences, criminal law/justice or an allied field, and two years of paid social service experience performing functions equivalent to a Social Service Specialist 2.

 NOTE: A two year Master's degree in one of the above fields that included a practicum will be substituted for one year of paid social service experience.

 NOTE: Employees must successfully complete the formal training course sponsored by their division within one year of their appointment.

 Class Specification History

 Revises minimum qualifications: 10-14-88 (emergency basis; permanent basis 12-9-88)

 Revises minimum qualifications: 1-12-90